ncherric/Iliad-ReadtheDocs/docs/tutorial/snpArrayTutorial.rst

 human genotyping Infinium Multi-Ethic Global-8 Kit (MEGA_).
 We ensured no bioinformatics knowledge is needed to run this module with the help of external test runs performed on Google Cloud Platform (GCP_).

 **SNP Array Module DAG**
 .. image:: img/snp_array_module_dag.png
    :align: center

-..
-Also have a look at the corresponding slides_.

 .. toctree::
    :maxdepth: 2